The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 By the end of this lesson, you should be able to answer these questions:

 1. What does it mean that HTTP is stateless?
-Why is that a problem for login?
+Why is that a problem for keeping users logged-in?
 2. What is a session?
 What is a cookie?
 How do they work together?
-3. What does `cookie-session` do?
-What does `req.session` give you access to?
-4. What does "auto-login on register" mean?
-How is it implemented?
+3. How do we create, update, or delete cookies on the server?
-5. What is the login flow, step by step?
+4. What is the login flow, step by step?
-6. What is the `/api/auth/me` pattern?
+5. What is the `/api/auth/me` pattern?
 Why is it useful for frontends?
-7. How do you implement logout with `cookie-session`?

 ## Key Concepts